eikcalb/local-desktop/README.md

     These users have access to live feed from client applications.
 Superusers manage the lient applications.
 +  ***Clients*** These are end-users using the client application.
 They post live updates of their location to 'local-desktop'.

+### Building

+To build, you need to install dependencies.
+This application is written in typescript and requires a typescript compiler to build.

+Clone this repository and open terminal in the created folder.
+Run the following commands:

+> npm i
+*(To install dependencies)*

+>launch --build
+*or*
+>launch -b

+The application will be built and open up after build is complete.

+___
+## Contributing

+Send a pull request to contribute to development of local-desktop

 >>> More to come...

 ---
 <b style='font-size:0.9em'>&copy; Agwa Israel Onome 2019</b>